Exporting 3D scene to Koru Cloud

 There is always a trade-off between simplicity and flexibility and Koru Cloud is designed for simplicity.
 This means “no templates” - you get a link to a page with “full screen” 3D scene with default snapshot buttons and no extra scripting.
 Consider server export instead if you need all these features.
 On the other hand, in most cases simple solutions work better.
 And you still can embed your full-screen scene onto a web page!

 Finally, fair usage policy applies.
 You can share and embed exported 3D scenes the way you want, assuming that it will not create significant load on our servers.
-If your audience is quite large and you think it may affect other users, please contact us to arrage the better options.
+If your audience is quite large and you think it may affect other users, please contact us to arrange the better options.

 So, Let’s Start?